The 10-year anniversary of the first African-American owned MMA promotion to make it to pay-per-view, SHINE Fight Promotions, is upon us.

 And Shine Fights for some reason was where he wanted to be….

-Stay Tuned for Part 2 of an incredible story of great triumphs, overt racism and the nefarious machinations of a boxing O.G.
+Check out Parts 2 and 3 of an incredible story of great triumphs, overt racism and the nefarious machinations of boxing O.G., Don King.